single-spa/single-spa-css/README.md

 const cssLifecycles = singleSpaCss({
   // required: a list of CSS URLs to load
+  // can be omitted if webpackExtractedCss is set to true, do not specify webpack extracted css files here
   cssUrls: ['https://example.com/main.css'],

   // optional: defaults to false.
 This controls whether extracted CSS files from webpack